Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 d.
 Once saved, run `pacman -Sy` to apply the modified changes to the config file and download the new repository.

-## 11. Installing more packages and enabling system services.
+## 11. Installing additional packages and enable system services.
 This step is where you are going to install some more packages and some miscellaneous drivers for connecting the internet as well as enabling some necessary system functions.

-Note: Skip the fstrim function if you don't have an SSD.
+Note: Skip the fstrim service if you did not install onto an SSD.

 a.
 Run `pacman -S git networkmanager reflector pacman-contrib bash-completion` to install the listed packages.<br>
 b.
 Once all packages have been installed, enable the following services to start the necessary drivers and system functions.